naveenrajm7/vagrant_utm/docs/boxes/creating_utm_box.md

 The virtual machine created in UTM can use any configuration you would like, but Vagrant has some hard requirements:

+* The first network interface (adapter 1 or index 0) must be `Shared Network`, which is recommended for new virtual machines.

+We use 'Shared Network' as a NAT equivalent in Vagrant.

-* The second network interface (adapter 1 or index 1) must be a `Emulated VLAN` adapter.
-Vagrant uses this to connect the first time.
+* The second network interface (adapter 2 or index 1) must be a `Emulated VLAN` adapter.
+Vagrant uses this to connect the first time via forwarded ports.

-* Use can use the first network interface (adapter 0 or index 0) to be `Shared Network`, which is recommended for new virtual machines.
+We use 'Emulated VLAN' to achieve port forwarding.

 Other than the above, you are free to customize the base virtual machine as you see fit.